The Ultimate 7 Day Vietnam Itinerary — Everything You Need to Know

 Notre Dame Cathedral and Post Office

-A majestic structure that’s been a silent witness to history for nearly 900 years,
+A majestic structure that’s been a silent witness to history for nearly 900 years, this is a place that’s seen everything from royal coronations (Napoleon Bonaparte) to countless prayers whispered by locals.

 The cathedral's architecture is a prime example of French colonial influence, and you can see how that legacy plays out in the culture around you.